numpy/numpy/doc/source/reference/ufuncs.rst

     Either a Dtype, a tuple of DTypes, or a special signature string indicating the input and output types of a ufunc.

-    This arguments allows to specify exact DTypes to be used for the calculation.
+    This argument allows the user to specify exact DTypes to be used for the calculation.
 Casting will be used as necessary and the input DType is not used unless ``signature`` is ``None`` for that input.

-    When all DTypes are fixed, a specific loop is chosen or an error raised if no matching loop does not exist.
+    When all DTypes are fixed, a specific loop is chosen or an error raised if no matching loop exists.
     If some DTypes are not specified and left ``None``, the behaviour may depend on the ufunc.
     At this time, a list of available signatures is provided by the **types**